Acne Treatments in Northwood, Elstree & Harley Street

 What is acne?

 Acne is a common skin condition that affects many teenagers and young adults.
-It is rarer, but can occur in children and older adults
+It is rarer, but acne can occur in children and older adults.

 If you have acne, your skin becomes very spotty.
 The spots mainly affect the face and neck, but they can also break out on your chest and back.
 Acne is, however, completely different to the normal crop of spots that affect all but the very few lucky adolescents.

-Acne is defined by the appearance of three specific types of spot, all of which must be present for a diagnosis of acne to be made:
+Acne is defined by the appearance of three specific types of acne, all of which must be present for a diagnosis of acne to be made: